 If the institution finds no misconduct and, if ORI concurs in those cases where PHS funding or applications for funding are involved, after consulting with the respondent, the Research Integrity Officer will undertake reasonable efforts to restore the respondent's reputation.
-Depending on the particular circumstances, the Research Integrity Officer should consider notifying those individuals aware of or involved in the investigation of the final outcome, publicizing the final outcome in forums in which the allegation of research misconduct was previously publicized, or expunging all reference to the respondent's reputation must first be approved by the Deciding Official.
+Depending on the particular circumstances, the Research Integrity Officer should consider notifying those individuals aware of or involved in the investigation of the final outcome, publicizing the final outcome in forums in which the allegation of research misconduct was previously publicized, or expunging all reference to the research misconduct allegation from the respondent's personnel file.
+Any institutional actions to restore the respondent's reputation must first be approved by the Deciding Official.